 Trust is important to any relationship whether it is with a stranger in passing or more long term with a significant other.
-But we forget something very important when we feel that trust has been broken and that is we are trusting fallible human beings.
+But we forget something very important when we feel that trust has been broken which is we are trusting in fallible human beings.
 We forget that no one is perfect.
 We all have flaws.
 We all make mistakes.
-Yes, trust is earned, but trust is also a choice.
+Yes, trust is earned, but trust is also about a choice.
 Do we value the relationship enough to try and understand the shortcomings or do we write the relationship off vowing to never trust again?

 Whether we identify it or not, higher education is facing a trust issue.
-Institutions are responsible for earning students, accreditors, employers, patients, and graduate schools’ trust that the programs and services delivered will produce the intended outcomes.
+Institutions are responsible for earning students, accreditors, employers, and the public’s trust that the programs and services delivered will produce the intended outcomes.
 Students are investing time, energy, and financial resources and questioning the value of their investment.
 The trust issue is not just a one-way street.
 Institutions must trust students to do their part as well.
 As much as students rely on institutions to deliver relevant, quality education; institutions rely on students to apply themselves and commit to achieving their academic goals.
 But for the relationship to work, someone must take the first step and that is why it is higher education who has the trust issue.

 In today’s precarious environment, institutions need to be proactive in monitoring student achievement and program effectiveness.
 Institutions must live their mission.
 This is not to say that institutions must be perfect.
 That is impossible.
 But when an institution is faced with lower than anticipated graduation rates, it is important to address the issue head on.
-We may tend to think that these results communicate failure, but really, they communicate transparency and demonstrate willingness to improve for the benefit of its students.
+We may tend to think that these results communicate failure, but really, they communicate transparency and demonstrate a willingness to improve for the benefit of its students.
 Trust is not earned or maintained through perfection.
 Trust is earned and maintained by demonstrating commitment and caring.
 Earning trust takes work.

 “Trust is built when someone is vulnerable